2008 Republican Party presidential primaries: 2007

-With Vice President Dick Cheney choosing not to seek the nomination, making this election the first time since 1928 that neither the current President or Vice President was a candidate, and Secretary of State Condoleezza Rice ruling herself out, the race for the 2008 presidential nomination was wide open.
+With Vice President Dick Cheney choosing not to seek the nomination, making this election the first time since 1952 that neither the current President nor Vice President was a candidate, and Secretary of State Condoleezza Rice ruling herself out, the race for the 2008 presidential nomination was wide open.
 It officially began in March 2006 when John H. Cox became the first candidate to enter the 2008 race.
 The Democratic takeover of both houses of Congress and President Bush's unpopularity were strong issues for the GOP field.
 At the beginning of 2007, the announced Republican field was former Governor of Wisconsin and Cabinet member Tommy Thompson, former Governor of Virginia Jim Gilmore, and Senator of Kansas Sam Brownback.
 Former senator of Virginia George Allen was considered a top contender until his loss in the midterm elections.
 He announced on December 10, 2006, that he would not seek the 2008 nomination.
 In early January former Governor of Massachusetts Mitt Romney announced he was forming an exploratory committee.
 Afterwards several others announced they were running, including U.S. Congressman Ron Paul, Mike Huckabee of Arkansas, Rudy Giuliani of New York City, U.S. Senator John McCain, U.S. Congressman Duncan Hunter, and U.S. Congressman Tom Tancredo.
 A poll released in early February had Giuliani leading with 32% and John McCain second with 18%.
 By early March, Giuliani had become the frontrunner.
 Alan Keyes and former Senator and actor Fred Thompson entered the race later in September.

 The first to drop out of the race was former Virginia Governor Jim Gilmore in July.
 After that Tommy Thompson also dropped out in August after finishing sixth in the Ames Iowa straw poll.
 Then pro-life advocate Sam Brownback dropped out of the race in October.
 In December, staunch illegal-immigration opponent Tom Tancredo and businessman John H. Cox also left the race.